sourcegraph/handbook/content/departments/security/tooling/terraform-cloud.md

 # Slack integration

-Terraform Cloud provides a Slack integration, which is also useful to stay notified of change that you or your team care about.
+Terraform Cloud provides a Slack integration, which is also useful to stay notified of changes that you or your team care about.
 You can set up the Slack integration (or other notification methods) in the Notifications section of the relevant workspace's settings.